Word2VecT/Word2VecT.github.io/_pages/about.md

 # 🔥 News
+- *2024.05*: &nbsp;🎉🎉 BioT5+ is accepted by ACL 2023 (Findings).
+Thanks for all collaborators!
-- *2024.04*: &nbsp; One paper about docking are submitted to Arxiv.
+- *2024.04*: &nbsp; One paper about docking is submitted to Arxiv.
 - *2024.02*: &nbsp; Two papers about cross-modal learning for biomolecule are submitted to Arxiv.
-- *2023.10*: &nbsp;🎉🎉 One paper accepted by EMNLP 2023.
+- *2023.10*: &nbsp;🎉🎉 BioT5 is accepted by EMNLP 2023.
 Thanks for all collaborators!
-- *2023.10*: &nbsp;🎉🎉 One paper accepted by Briefings in Bioinformatics 2023.
+- *2023.10*: &nbsp;🎉🎉 SSM-DTA is accepted by Briefings in Bioinformatics 2023.
 Thanks for all collaborators!
-- *2023.09*: &nbsp;🎉🎉 One paper accepted by NeurIPS 2023.
+- *2023.09*: &nbsp;🎉🎉 FABind is accepted by NeurIPS 2023.
 Thanks for all collaborators!

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">NeurIPS 2023</div><img src='images/fabind.png' alt="sym" width="100%"></div></div>